-- fuel and lubricants supplied for the use of a company car. - an asset awarded as a long service award or bravery award up to R5 000.
+- fuel and lubricants supplied for the use of a company car (including a petrol card), - an asset awarded as a long service award or bravery award up to R5 000.

 Long service is defined as an initial unbroken period of service of at least 15 years and any subsequent unbroken period of service of at least 10 years.